 - Can seniors with limited mobility easily navigate Auckland’s public transport?

-- What are some recommended activities for seniors who prefer less physical exertion in Auckland?
+- What medical facilities are available for seniors in Auckland?

 - What should seniors pack for a trip to Auckland?